 Within each master project folder, create a series of folders:

 - Original Files.
-Original, unedited copies of all the images you collect for the project.
+Original, unedited copies of all the images, videos, audio, and other media resources you collect for the project.

 - You must keep an original, unedited copy of every media resource used or sampled in your project.

-- If you have multiple sources for your images (for example, some images from Wikimedia, and others from Unsplash, and other photos you took yourself), then create subfolders named according to the sources.
+- Suggestion: If you have multiple sources for your images (for example, some images from Wikimedia, and others from Unsplash, and other photos you took yourself), consider creating subfolders named according to the sources.

 - Working Files.
 Files that you are currently editing or have edited in the past.